Treaty of Berlin (27 August 1918): Ratification

 Ratification of the Treaty of 27 August by the Reich took the form of a simple government act.
 The treaty was not submitted to the Reichstag, as required by the Empire's constitution, for reasons of domestic policy; Friedrich von Payer, Vice-Chancellor of the Reich, wished to avoid a parliamentary debate on his foreign policy, and a possible collapse of the government in this debate.
 Only Friedrich Ebert, on behalf of his party, the Social Democratic Party, expressed reservations about the treaty's clauses and ratification procedures.

 Despite these reservations, the treaty was ratified by the Reichstag Main Committee on 24 September 1918.
 (Note: For the first time, the Reichstag ratified international treaties signed by the government, the first tangible manifestation of the Reich's reform process, launched a few weeks earlier in the face of military defeat.)

+Already on 22 September (1918), after the German Government had previously ratified the Berlin Treaty, provisions of Article 7 were put in effect regarding Livonia and Estonia, and on that day German Emperor issued a formal recognition of independence, addressed to the "United Assembly of Livonia, Estonia, Riga and Ösel" (Vereinigte Landesrat von Livland, Estland, Riga und Ösel), thus effectively recognizing a new client-state, created in Livonia and Estonia.
+That recognition was followed by a renewed attempt of local political leaders of Baltic Germans to create a wider state, by integration of Livonia-Estonia with the neighboring Courland into the United Baltic Duchy, that was proclaimed on 5 November (1918) in Riga, but that attempt failed, since new national states of Estonia and Latvia emerged in the region.

 Expiration

 The events of November 1918 quickly invalidated the terms of the treaty.

 Shortly before, in September 1918, the Reich's political and military leaders were hoping to preserve the structure built up in Eastern Europe since the February peace for the benefit of the Reich: Paul von Hintze and Friedrich von Payer, supported by Gustav Stresemann, declared their determination to defend the eastern gains of the conflict.

 However, article 15 of the 1918 armistice text obliged the Reich to withdraw from the treaty of 27 August 1918.
 The Allies considered this treaty to be a consequence of the peace of defeat imposed by the Reich on Russia.
 Parallel to the Allied demand, the Council of People's Commissars terminated the treaties binding Russia and the Reich on 13 November 1918, once the terms of the armistice between the Reich and the Allies were known in Russia.